Are you have air conditioning problems? Here are some things to check before calling for service.

 Sometimes mysteriously, an air conditioning unit won’t come on, but the fan inside the home seems to be working OK.
 There can be several reasons for this.
 The first thing to check is your thermostat to make sure it is working properly.
 A broken thermostat can easily disable an entire AC system.

 If you are able to rule out the thermostat as the problem, check your home’s circuit breaker and the circuit breaker outside near the unit.
-If you suspect it may be the breaker, it doesn’t hurt to try to figure out what might have caused it to trip before you attempt to reset it.
+Think it may be the breaker?
+It doesn’t hurt to try to figure out what might have caused it to trip before you attempt to reset it.
 If you flip the breaker and it does trip again, don’t repeat the process.
 Call a professional to diagnose and repair the problem.

 If you have excessive vegetation growing around your unit, it could also be a reason your air conditioning unit quit.
 Grass, leaves and debris can be easily sucked into the vents of your unit and cause damage to the capacitor.
 If you suspect this might have happened, you will need to call for service.